Kalle-Koskinen/D2-dclone-notificator/README.md

 # D2-dclone-notificator
-This simple python script calls data from diablo2.io diablo clone progression tracker for all regions (non-ladder, softcore), displays the progression in real time (updated every 90 seconds), and raises an alarm (text and a beep) when the progression gets sufficiently high (4 or higher) on any of the regions.
+This simple python script calls data from diablo2.io diablo clone progression tracker for all regions (non-ladder, softcore), displays the progression in real time (updated every 70 seconds), and raises an alarm (text and a beep) when the progression gets sufficiently high (4 or higher) on any of the regions.
 It also features a primitive anti-trolling system.

-This script currently only works for Windows.
+This script currently *should* work for windows, mac and linux.
+Let me know if you have any problems!

 Please note that: 1) this is a first draft, 2) that I have not been able to test this thoroughly, and 3) that I am not an expert programmer.
 May contain bugs!